norman-nhan/SmartWorkcell/README.md

    ```
 ## Debug
 ### ARUCO MARKER DETECTION
+#### For RealSense camera
 Please don't use the calibration result from `calibration.py`.
 It's not correct.
 It is the reason causing flicking axes and glitches.
 Highly recommend using the camera intrinsic using `pyrealsense` if you're using RealSense camera.
+#### For general camera
+##### 2025/10/8 Updates
+I have done several tests with different chessboard size and I found that for mac webcam you can use small chessboard size (Checkerboard-A4-40mm-6x4) to increase calibration result.

 ## Usage